cillianrichards/Free-energy-principle/README.md

 "# Free-energy-principle"

-This program will provide a mathematic represenation of the human brain
+This program will provide a mathematical represenation of the human brain

 **Aims**  \
 One reason to model the human brain is to understand ourselves better.
 This has been seen as an important part of being a human since Ancient Greece, where "know thyself" was printed atop the Temple of Delphi.
 I hope that through building this model I will come to understand myself better and bring other contributors along on the ride.